Last Updated: July 7, 2023

 9.1.
 Subscription Period.

 The Subscription Period for Services under each Order Form will be as stated on such Order Form.
-Each Order Form will automatically renew for additional periods equal in length to the Subscription Period (“Renewal Period”) at Abstract’s then-current prices plus any annual price increase as communicated by Abstract, where such annual price increase shall be capped at 15% per annum from the start of the Subscription Period.
-If Customer reduces the number of licenses the aforementioned fee increase limit shall not apply.
+Each Order Form will automatically renew for additional periods equal in length to the Subscription Period (“Renewal Period”) at Abstract’s then-current prices plus any annual price increase as communicated by Abstract.
 Either party may choose not to renew any Order Form by giving the other party notice in writing of non-renewal at least sixty (60) days before the end of the then-current Subscription Period or Renewal Period.

 i.
 Monthly Pro Subscription: You may cancel your monthly subscription at any time by providing thirty (30) days written notice.
 If the service is canceled midterm, the cancellation will have an effective date of cancellation on the scheduled renewal month following the required thirty (30) day notice period.
 No refunds will be issued for the current month or notice period month.